Recovery Guarantees for Distributed-OMP: PROOFS

 We now prove the lemmas.

 \begin{proof}[Proof of Lemma \ref{lem:pmax1}] Recall that $p_{\kmax}$, defined in Eq. \eqref{eq:p_j_m}, is the probability that the support index $\kmax$ is selected by \OMPStep.
-This occurs if $\kmax$ has the highest correlation with the response vector than that of any non-support index $j\notin S$, i.e., $p_k$ is the probability that
+This occurs if out of all columns of $\Xn^{(m)}$, the $\kmax$-th column has the highest correlation with the response vector.
+Hence, to prove the lemma we need to lower bound the probability of the following event,